-- maximum limit for total exposure (regulations on large exposures) - · internal maximum limit for total exposure - entering into derivative contracts and defining maximum exposure to a counterparty.
+- maximum limit for total exposure6

+- internal maximum limit for total exposure

+- entering into derivative contracts and defining maximum exposure to a counterparty.

 The company is exposed to counterparty risk through lending, investment of surplus liquidity and derivatives.
 Attention in this chapter is focused on counterparty risk related to derivatives, bank deposits and repurchase agreements (repo), since this does not belong naturally with the assessment of other risk factors.
 Counterparty risk is treated as part of credit risk when it relates to lending, and as part of market risk when it relates to investment of surplus liquidity.